FXIhub/condor/doc/source/config.rst

 The configuration file
 ======================

-.. note:: Default configuration values are defined in the file *default.conf* located in the root directory of Penguin.
+.. note:: Default configuration values are defined in the file *default.conf* located in the root directory of Condor.
 To write your own configuration file use *default.conf* as a starting point.

 The configuration file is subdivided into three sections: *source*, *sample* and *detector*.